Pittsburgh Colon Cancer Misdiagnosis Lawyers

 Pittsburgh Colon Cancer Misdiagnosed Attorney

-Whether a doctor misses tell-tale signs, fails to follow up on screenings or misdiagnoses colon cancer, the result is the same: A patient and his or her family suffer.
-If your family has experienced the tragedy of a delayed diagnosis of colon cancer, contact Biancheria & Maliver for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.
+Whether a doctor misses tell tale signs, fails to follow up on screenings or misdiagnoses colon cancer, the result is the same: A patient and his or her family suffer.
+If your family has experienced the tragedy of a delayed diagnosis of colon cancer, contact Biancheria & Maliver P.C. for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.